 How to Deposit / Withdraw

-You need to deposit funds to your account in order to use the Bisq decentralized exchange.
+You need to deposit funds to your account in order to use the decentralized Bisq crypto exchanges.
 To do so, click “Funds” in the upper menu and you’ll be shown a Bitcoin address to which you can send the funds to.
 Even if you want to purchase BTC, you need to deposit BTC in order to pay the fee and security deposit.
 One more thing worth noting is that you can also generate a new address in the bottom of the page.

 The process is same when creating an order.
 However, you’ll need to set more details like the price, the maximum and minimum amount to sale and % premium or discount.